tanya-pushkarski/SQL-Project-Covid-Data/README.md

 #  CovidDataProject

-This is an SQL COVID-19 Data Exploration Project.
+In this project, I used SQL queries to explore COVID-19 Data.